intel/ai-reference-models/models_v2/pytorch/yolov7/inference/cpu/CONTAINER.md

   -e NO_PROXY=${NO_PROXY} -e socks_proxy=${socks_proxy} \
   -e SOCKS_PROXY=${SOCKS_PROXY}"
 ```
 To run YOLOv7 inference, set environment variables to specify the precision and an output directory.
-Refer to instructions [here](./README.md#prepare-dataset) and [here](./README.md#download-pretrained-model) to download datasets and pre-trained models.
+Refer to instructions for [dataset](./README.md#prepare-dataset) and [model](./README.md#download-pretrained-model) to download datasets and pre-trained models.

 ```bash
 ##Optional